About Milli

 Milli is the author of Fear of Writing: for writers & closet writers.
 She is lead Course Presenter for the Fear of Writing Online Course and her mission is to put the fun back into writing.

-An independent workshop presenter for the Fear of Writing Clinic, Milli’s e-book Become a Workshop Presenter won first place in its category at the 2004 DIY Festival.
-Milli coaches writers individually at Writers’ Muse Coaching Service.
+An independent workshop presenter for the Fear of Writing Clinic, Milli’s e-book, Become a Workshop Presenter, won first place in its category at the DIY Festival.
+Milli also coaches writers at Writemorewords.com.

 Milli with a fellow tourist, Niagara Falls

 My dark and serious side was too apt to believe I’m not “worthy” to take up travel writing.
-I’m not some traveling guru who jets off to Europe, Asia or another favorite continent where he or she knows all the secrets on how to travel like a local.
+I’m not some travel guru who jets off to Europe, Asia or another favorite continent where I know all the secrets on how to travel like a local.

 Milli with a fellow gambler in Vegas